 (X) Giving.
 We believe that every Christian, as a steward of that portion of God’s wealth entrusted to him, is obligated to financially support his local church.
 We believe that God has established the tithe as a basis for giving, but that every Christian should also give other offerings sacrificially and cheerfully to the support of the church, the relief of those in need, and the spread of the Gospel.
 We believe that a Christian relinquishes all rights to direct the use of his tithe or offering once the gift has been made.
 (Gen. 14:20; Prov.
 3:9-10; Acts 4:34-37; 1 Cor.
 16:2; 2 Cor.
 9:6-7; Gal.
 6:6; Eph.
 4:28; 1 Tim.
 5:17-18; 1 John 3:17)

 Authority Of Statement of Faith

 The Statement of Faith does not exhaust the extent of our faith.
 The Bible itself is the sole and final source of all that we believe.
 We do believe, however, that the foregoing Statement of Faith accurately represents the teaching of the Bible and, therefore, is binding upon all members.
-All literature used in the church shall be in complete agreement with the Statement of Faith.
+All literature used in the Mission shall be in complete agreement with the Statement of Faith.